Skip to main content

 The Hormonal Orchestra and Its Conductors

-To appreciate the role of genetics, we must first understand the primary hormonal players. are the lead instruments in the female reproductive orchestra.
+To appreciate the role of genetics, we must first understand the primary hormonal players.
+Estrogen and progesterone are the lead instruments in the female reproductive orchestra.
 Their levels are designed to rise and fall in a rhythmic pattern throughout the menstrual cycle, conducting a symphony of events that prepares the body for potential pregnancy.

 In the first half of the cycle, the follicular phase, estrogen gradually rises, peaking around ovulation.
 It is associated with increased energy, mood elevation, and cognitive sharpness.
-Following ovulation, the begins.
+Following ovulation, the luteal phase begins.
 Progesterone levels now climb, joining estrogen, before both hormones fall sharply just before menstruation.

 It is during this luteal phase, when the body is exposed to these elevated hormone levels, that the symptoms of PMDD manifest with their greatest intensity.
-For a person with PMDD, the to this hormonal crescendo is dysregulated, leading to profound shifts in mood and well-being.
+For a person with PMDD, the cellular response to this hormonal crescendo is dysregulated, leading to profound shifts in mood and well-being.

 What Does It Mean to Have a Genetic Predisposition?